Essential Magnetohydrodynamics for Astrophysics: Ambipolar drift

 \section{Ambipolar drift}

 A straight flux tube of circular cross section $R$ is embedded in a field-free environment.
 Its field strength varies with distance $r$ from its axis as ${\bf B}(r)={\bf B}_0 [1-(r/R)^2]$.
-Calculate the current density in the tube.
-Show that the ambipolar drift velocity is irrotational.
+Calculate the current density in the tube. {\parindent=-10pt {\bf a}.\ Show that the ambipolar drift velocity is irrotational.
 Which direction do the ions flow?

 In pressure equilibrium, the resulting pile-up leads to a pressure gradient between the charged component and the neutrals.
-In a stationary equilibrium, diffusion in this gradient just cancels the ambipolar drift. }
+In a stationary equilibrium, diffusion in this gradient just cancels the ambipolar drift. {\parindent=-10pt {\bf b}.\ The friction coefficient $\gamma$ in eq.~({\ref{ambi}}}) is about $3\, 10^{13}$ cm$^3$ s$^{-1}$ g$^{-1}$ for an astrophysical mixture.
+Calculate the ambipolar drift velocity for the conditions of problem {\cpr\ref{Rm}}.
+Assume for this that the degree of ionization $\rho_{\rm i}/\rho$ is about 1 at the base of the solar convection zone, $\sim 10^{-3}$ in the sunspot atmosphere, and $\sim1$ in the corona.
+(What is the significance of ambipolar drift in a nearly fully ionized gas?) }